A structured clinical protocol for trauma

 The problem wasn't insight.
 Talk therapy was never designed to process how trauma is actually stored — in the nervous system, not in narrative.

 EMDR offered a different path.
 But only when it's structured.
-Sequenced.
-Used as a complete clinical system, not an add-on.
+Sequenced and used as a complete clinical system, not an add-on.
 That's what this protocol is built to be.

 “I refer clients to Poppy Meadows when the case requires real precision.
 She is one of the few clinicians I trust with complex trauma presentations.”